Whale watching: Northeast Pacific –Mexico and United States

 sighted from shore nearly every day, year-round.
 Three types of orca pods can be observed in the Northeast Pacific: resident, transient, and offshore killer whales.

 On the Oregon Coast, several whale species, especially gray whales, may be seen year-round, and the state trains volunteers to assist tourists in the winter months, during whale migration season.
 In California, good whale-watching can be found year-round on the Southern California coast.
 During the winter and spring (December–May), gray whales can be seen from shore on their annual migration (the best spot being Point Vicente), while blue whales are often seen between July and October.
 Fin whales, minke whales, orcas, and various species of dolphins can be seen year-round.
 In spring, summer, and fall at the Farallon Islands off San Francisco, one may see humpbacks, grays, and blue whales.

 In Mexico, the various lagoons of Baja California Sur become breeding habitat for gray whales in February and March.

-Humpback whales can be seen off the southern tip of Baja California, and off Puerto Vallarta in Jalisco on the west coast of Mexico, and Barra de Potosi on the south coast of Mexico in the state of Guerrero.
+Humpback whales can be seen off the southern tip of Baja California, and off Puerto Vallarta in Jalisco on the west coast of Mexico, and Barra de Potosí on the south coast of Mexico in the state of Guerrero.
 A number of towns in Mexico celebrate the whale's arrival with festivals such as Guerrero Negro, in the first half of February and the port of San Blas on 24 and 25 February.